Eliza James (footballer)

 Eliza James (born 1 October 2003) is a professional Australian rules footballer playing for the Collingwood Football Club in the AFL Women's (AFLW).
 She played for Oakleigh Chargers in the NAB League before she was drafted by Collingwood.
-She is also an ex student at Star of the Sea College in Melbourne.
+She is also an ex student of Star of the Sea College in Melbourne.

 Early life and state football

 James started her football career playing Auskick and played locally with St Peters.
 As an under-14 she placed second in the South Metro Junior Football League (SMJFL) best and fairest award in 2017.
 In May 2018, she played her 100th game for the club, kicking two goals during the milestone.

 James played three seasons with Oakleigh Chargers in the NAB League and was described as an electric goalkicker.
 With the club she won the 2021 NAB League premiership.
 Following her strong performance in the 2021 season, James was selected in the Vic Metro team for the 2021 AFL Women's Under-19 Championships, and played in their victory over Western Australia.